maelfabien/maelfabien.github.io/index.md

 - Reading/Learning: I spend most of my free time trying to learn stuffs.
 I try to do 1 online course per month, although I don't always manage to do so.
 - Entrepreneurship: I launched a first startup project during my Master and got some money from an entrepreneurial contest in Lausanne.
 I was invited at the 2018 final of this contest to share my experience on stage.

 I have a B.Sc. in Economics and an M.Sc. in Actuarial Science both from the University of Lausanne (HEC Faculty).
 I don’t expect many people to know what actuarial science is, but to keep it short, it’s mostly applied mathematics and statistics for the insurance sector.
 I worked for 6 months in an insurance company, developed a large interest in Machine Learning and programming, and joined Telecom Paris (Institut Polytechnique de Paris, France) for a Specialized Master in Data Science.
 I finished this degree in 2019.
-I’d like to start a Ph.D. in applied Machine learning in March 2020.
+I will start a PhD in Speech Processing at EPFL's Idiap Lab in March 2020.

 I just finished an internship as a Data Scientist at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
 I previously interned at [Veamly](https://veamly.com/) in NLP.
 Outside of that, I'm a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris, [Stat4Decision](https://www.stat4decision.com/en/) and [Dakar Insitute of Technology](https://dit.sn/).
 I also write articles about AI for [Digital Minds](https://www.digitalminds.io/), [Explorium](https://www.explorium.ai/), [Stat4Decision](https://www.stat4decision.com/en/) and on [Medium](https://medium.com/@mael.fabien).
 My technical interests are:
 - Applied Machine Learning and Deep Learning